CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

    ![ws name.](media/67.png)

-8. Under the *Workspace name*, fill the name of workpsace.
+8. Under the *Workspace name*, fill the name of workspace.

    - Workspace name: **WVD-WS-02**
    - Click on **OK**